delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 ### Steps

 1. Use **Terminal** to SSH into your Linux Target A (see the **Important IP Addresses** section of the Getting Started guide above).

 2. Untar the hostchecker_linux_x86.tar file in your home directory

 3. Set the Oracle environment variables for the delphix os user as follows:

+    ```bash
-    1. export ORACLE_SID= **orcl**
+    export ORACLE_SID= orcl

-    2. export ORACLE_HOME= **/u01/app/oracle/product/11.2.0/dbhome_1**
+    export ORACLE_HOME= /u01/app/oracle/product/11.2.0/dbhome_1
+    ```
 4. Run hostchecker for a target and perform the following checks:

 5. Check on the delphix homedir

   6. Check the following ports on your Delphix Data Platform (10.0.x.10): 8415, 873, 22, 80, 443